-If any board member is perceived to have violated the Code of Conduct, the Board Chair is authorized to pursue resolution, using the Process for Complaints and Investigations as outlined below.
+If any board member is perceived to have violated this policy, the Board Chair is authorized to pursue resolution, using the Process for Complaints and Investigations as outlined below.

-If the Board Chair is perceived to have violated the Code of Conduct, the Board Vice-Chair is authorized to pursue resolution using the Process for Complaints and Investigations as outlined below.
+If the Board Chair is perceived to have violated this policy, the Board Vice-Chair is authorized to pursue resolution using the Process for Complaints and Investigations as outlined below.